abhishekchandratre/abhishekchandratre.github.io/aboutme.md

 I have been professionally engaged with C, C++, Python and deploying applications on Linux servers and on Docker/K8s platforms.

-Currently in process of imbibing Function Programming concepts, to eloquently express and solve problems.
+Currently in process of imbibing Functional Programming Languages concepts, to eloquently express and solve problems.

 Feel free to say Hi using any of the following mediums.